 The project spans a large and diverse area and much consideration was taken to assure successful construction of the Sunrise Powerlink while minimizing visual and environmental impact of the area.
 Agencies such as U.S. Forest Service, U.S. Bureau of Land Management and California Public Utilities Commission worked in partnership with SDG&E to ensure protection of the environment and beauty of the landscape was maintained.

 For a section of the Cleveland National Forest, it was requested that the lattice towers be colored or stained to better blend with the surrounding landscape.
 SDG&E looked into a variety of options to achieve the desired results.
 Out of the options Natina was specified.
-Natina was chosen because its lasting, bonded color and non-toxic and environmentally-safe solution.
+Natina was chosen because its rustic brown color and non-toxic solution.
 Our natural patina then turns into a unique mottled finish for a camouflage-like effect.
 Natina was applied to the lattice towers via helicopter and the color development occurred over the next weeks.

-Our professional team expertly applies Natina on galvanized steel surfaces that will not fade, crack or peel.
-Natina requires little to no maintenance and lasts longer than the other alternatives like power coating, paints or weathering steel (A588).
+Our professional team expertly applies Natina on galvanized steel surfaces.
+Natina is a low maintenance and eco-friendly color option.
 Our weathered steel-look is more like what you’d see in nature itself with varied rich, brown finish.
 Natina Steel Solution is price competitive and typically more affordable.
 All our solutions are natural, environmentally safe and non-toxic.
 Call us for information on how we can help your commercial project.